fp7mplane/protocol-ri/doc/protocol-spec.md

 Measurement components can be divided into two categories: __probes__ and __repositories__.
 Roughly, probes perform measurements, and repositories provide access to stored measurements, analysis of stored measurements, or other access to related external data sources.
+External databases and data sources (e.g., routing looking glasses, WHOIS services, DNS, etc.) can be made available to mPlane clients through repositories acting as gateways to these external sources, as well.

-Probes and repositories can cooperate, with probes sending new measurements to the repositories for subsequent queries for analysis.
+Probes and repositories can
+cooperate, with probes sending new measurements to the repositories for subsequent queries for analysis.
 However, this categorization is very rough: what a component can do is completely described by its capabilities, and some